PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/README.md

 This lab pushed me way beyond basic networking into real Service Provider territory.
 The complexity of integrating BGP policies, Segment Routing, and traffic engineering took multiple attempts to get right.
 Lab journal, troubleshooting, and implementation challenges can be viewed at [`notes.md`](/notes.md).

-The goal of this lab was to understand how modern ISPs work, while challenging myself with BGP Segmented Routing and Traffic Engineering.
+The goal of this lab was to understand how modern ISPs work, while challenging myself with BGP Segment Routing and Traffic Engineering.